master5o1/bbPress-Post-Toolbar/readme.txt

 * Removed :'( from the smilies translation package and added :cry: ;( ;-( etc as replacement.
 * Replaced the screenshots with newer ones.
 * Created toolbar-pastebin-panel.php to handle the [paste][/paste] shortcode.
 Starting with GitHub's Gist and Pastebin.com.
+* Adjusted the [code] design so that it works better in all browsers.
+* Prevented the bar from being displayed if the web browser is MSIE and less than version 8.0.

 = 0.7.0 =
 * Made images be anchored to their image file also.
 As requested in [this topic](http://master5o1.com/topic/image-hyperlinks/) on my forum.